tumagonx/nwjs_docs_old/Protect-the-js-source-code-with-v8-snapshot.md

 The source code being compiled **cannot be too big**. `nwsnapshot` will report error when this happens.

 The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
-Other JS source code will not be affected.
+Normal JS source code will not be affected.

 The compiled code is **not cross-platform nor compatible between versions** of node-webkit.
 So you'll need to run `nwsnapshot` for each of the platforms when you package your application.